0xd4y/Notes/Active Directory/CRTP/README.md

 ********************PSRemoting********************

 - `Set-RemotePSRemoting -UserName 0xd4y -ComputerName follow-dc.0xd4y_notes.local`
-    - may result in an `I/O` error, but the command still sucessfully ran
+    - may result in an `I/O` error, but the command still successfully ran
+    - may result in crashing WINRM service on target machine
 - allows you to have access to remote computer without needing administrative privileges
+- PSRemoting uses WINRM (ports 5985 and 5986)

 ******WMI******

-- after having WMI access, you can execute commands remotely using `Invoke-Command`
+- after having WMI access, you can execute commands remotely using `Invoke-WmiMethod -Class win32_process -Name Create -ArgumentList 'calc.exe' -ComputerName follow-0xd4y`

 On local machine: